LAStools/LAStools/bin/lasvoxel_README.txt

   xy and the z size of the voxel cells separately with '-step_xy 2' and '-step_z 0.3' which would create cells of size 2 by 2 by 0.3 units or use uniform sized cells of '-step 0.5'.
 For voxels that are infinite in z direction use option '-step_z_infinite'.
+The number of returns falling into a voxel is stored as the intensity value of the points in the resulting LAS/LAZ file.

   By adding '-compute_mean_xyz' to the command line lasvoxel uses the average x, y, z coordinate of all points falling into a voxel instead of the center of the voxel.

+  By adding '-empty_voxels' to the command line lasvoxel will also report all empty voxels that fall within the 3D bounding box but give them an intensity value of zero.

   Please license from martin@rapidlasso.com before using lasvoxel commercially.
 Please note that the unlicensed version will set